omer-re/Ad-matay/README.md

 It includes a testing GUI to examine the process that is also presenting the stages:
 ![](https://github.com/omer-re/Ad-matay/blob/637030a5850c258a6f2eb2b0d4387b3e9cbdd8ea/demo_images/demo_works_7sec_delay.png)

+# Key concepts

+I am a true believer in the ability to innovate using existing building blocks.
+Modern developer's ability to use existing pieces of code and methods, connecting them together in a never-seen-before way to create value.
+I find it fascinating when I run into such plug&play, well built, well explained repo, and therefore I tried to be one.

+This can be generalized to a template for "vision triggered apps":
+1. Frames are captured from various sources.
+2. Enhancing, normalizing frames using CV techniques or algebraic transformations.
+3. Feeding frames into first stage which uses fast methods (like YOLO, CV techniques) for initial detection and reducing frames to ROI.
+This stage requires contextual planing and trade-offs, with some prior knowledge (color spaces for example).
+4. Applying advance, usually slower, methods on the minimized ROIs (like OCR).
+Minimizing ROIs support both noise-reduction (ignoring false detection) and performances (less area to scan) purposes.
+5. According to results, apply relatively simple logic to trigger actions.

+This time it is skipping ads, but it could be easily converted for detecting bus lines numbers, Wolt bikers hiding their IDs or opening a paid parking gate for members' cars only.

 ## TLDR & Block diagram

 The app is designed to be highly modular, and each class was built to allow easy integration for components.
-I have used *consumer-producer* design pattern, and every stage (class) in the process is reading from a cyclic queue, and outputs to another cyclic queue.
+I have used *consumer-producer* design pattern, stages have easy communication between them using input and output cyclic queues.

 That architecture offers several benefits:
-- allows users to both use my classes in other apps with easy integration.
+- Allows users to easily integrate my classes in other apps due to simple i/o.
-- also, adding other modules to use the input in parallel (the queues are readable, input source will not be held preemptively).
+- Adding other modules to use the input in parallel (the queues are readable, input source will not be held preemptively).
 For example, another app that preform parental control can use the input simultaneously.
+- Cyclic queues' size can be adjusted, they limit memory resources consumptions even if there are pace differences between stages.
+That is obviously a context related tradeoff I made, while other needs might require 0 frame drops which derives different solutions.
 - It allows using parallelism relatively easy as there's no need for many shared resources.
 - Using the queues has the by-product of "ZOH" (zero order hold), meaning that we can still hold the last valid input until new updates arrives.
-- I chose using multithreading over multiprocessing as some context is shared, but converting it to multiprocessing can be relatively simple (mainly adapting the queues mechanism).

 Attached is an explained scheme:
 [Link to PDF for better view](https://drive.google.com/file/d/14PyFBqQjhArn8FWC8BHDP_0aOVB6A2bj/view?usp=sharing)